An emergency fund is money you set aside to cover unexpected financial shocks like:

 Use the emergency fund calculator below to calculate how long it would take you to build an emergency fund.

 We recommend keeping your emergency fund in a high-yield easy-access savings account or ISA.
 This way, you have instant access to your money whenever you need it, and you also earn some interest.
-Click the links below to view top high-yield savings accounts and ISAs in the UK:
+Click here to discover some of the best money saving apps in the UK.